SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 \alpha(t) = \frac{a}{b + t}
 $$

-where $\alpha(0) = a / b$ and $\alpha(\infty) = 0$.
+where $a$ & $b$ are two positive constants, $\alpha(0) = a / b$ and $\alpha(\infty) = 0$.

 ## RMSProp Algorithm

 Adaptive learning rates with annealing usually works with convex cost functions.
 The learning trajectory of a neural network minimizing a non-convex cost function passes through many different structures and eventually arrives at a region that is locally convex.

 RMSProp uses an exponentially decaying average to discard the history from the extreme past so that it can converge rapidly after finding a convex region.